 Supporting the implementation of Australian Animal Welfare Standards and Guidelines, Australia’s sheep, cattle and goat industries have implemented a national Livestock Production Assurance program.

-In Australia, state and territory governments in partnership with the Royal Society for the Prevention of Cruelty to Animals (RSPCA) ensure supply chain accountability for livestock welfare.
+In Australia, animal welfare legislation is enforced by state and territory governments in partnership with the Royal Society for the Prevention of Cruelty to Animals (RSPCA) and other authorised agencies.

 Each state and territory has legislation that mandates and enforces animal welfare standards, as well as the prevention of cruelty to animals and personal accountability for animal welfare, including sheep producers.